MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/packet-descriptors-and-extensions.md

 - One or more fragment descriptors
 - Zero or more packet extensions

-The *core descriptor* of the packet is the [NET_PACKET](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netpacket/ns-netpacket-_net_packet) structure itself.
-It contains only the most basic metadata applicable for all packets, such as the framing layout of a given packet and the index to the first fragment descriptor.
+The *core descriptor* of the packet is the [NET_PACKET](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netpacket/ns-netpacket-_net_packet) structure.
+It contains only the most basic metadata applicable to all packets, such as the framing layout of a given packet and the index to the first fragment descriptor.

 Each core descriptor (**NET_PACKET**) contains one or more *fragment descriptors*, or [NET_PACKET_FRAGMENT](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netpacket/ns-netpacket-_net_packet_fragment) structures, that describe the location within system memory where the packet data resides.